loyada/dollarx/docs/javadoc/com/github/loyada/jdollarx/ElementProperties.rst

    Element with a "role" attribute equal to the given role.

    :param role: the value of the role property
    :return: a element property that can be applied with Path::that

+hasSource
+^^^^^^^^^

+.. java:method:: public static ElementProperty hasSource(String src)
+   :outertype: ElementProperties

+   Element with a "src" attribute equal to the given parameter.
+Useful for images.

+   :param src: the URI of the image
+   :return: a element property that can be applied with Path::that

 hasText